isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-06-13-post-Environmental Crime Money Laundering National Risk Assessment.md

 payments, and third-party wire transfers.</p>
 </li>
 <li>
-<p>Criminals may use shell companies to hide beneficial owners to lauder
+<p>Criminals may use shell companies to hide beneficial owners to launder
 proceeds from environmental crimes such as illegal mining.</p>
 </li>
 <li>